 Teams still need to answer:

-- did SPF, DKIM, or DMARC change
+- did SPF, DKIM, DMARC, or MX posture change

 - who owns the alert and the remediation path